Experimental measurement and a physical interpretation of quantum shadow enumerators: Notational overview

 As the colors in Fig.~\ref{fig:macwilliams} of the main text illustrate, the only matrices from the above that never unfavorably amplify numerical imprecision (theory) and statistical errors (experiment) of the QWEs are $M'$, $\tilde M$, and $\tilde T '^{-1}$.
-For a related discussion, see App.~\ref{app:operator_norms}.